Blog

 Importance of Food Safety in the Agri-food Sector

-Millions of people worldwide and in Europe also are affected each year by foodborne illnesses, causing sickness, hospitalisation, and even death.
+Millions of people worldwide and in Europe also are affected each year by foodborne illnesses, causing sickness, hospitalization, and even death.
 Ensuring food safety reduces the risk of these preventable health issues.
 Food safety is crucial in the agri-food sector for several reasons.

 Firstly, it is essential to maintain public health by preventing foodborne illnesses.
 These illnesses can result in severe symptoms such as vomiting, diarrhea, and fever, and can even lead to long-term health complications or death.